 All boys in the Third Year take English, Mathematics, History, Geography, Religious Studies, Biology, Chemistry, Physics, Coding and Computing, PE, their initial Modern Language (for boys joining at 13+ this is usually their Common Entrance language) and PSHE.
 Three option subjects are offered to boys and they must all complete one of Art, Design and Engineering, Drama and Music, together with one of French, German, Spanish, Latin, Ancient Greek with Latin, Mandarin or Russian.
 Their third option can be any of these.
 All Third Year boys will have a two period Sports’ afternoon and Rowing becomes an option, which runs throughout the year.

 FOURTH and FIFTH YEARS

 Boys at Hampton study a combination of IGCSEs and GCSEs, with each department choosing the qualification which best allows the boys to achieve their potential in the Middle School and prepare for their Sixth Form careers.

 All I/GCSE examinations are taken at the end of the Fifth Year (with the exception of boys taking Ancient Greek with Latin, where boys will take Latin in the Fourth Year and Ancient Greek in the Fifth Year).
-Each boy studies ten I/GCSEs, comprised of seven core subjects (Biology, Chemistry, Physics, English Language, English Literature, Mathematics and their first choice Modern Language), and three option subjects.
+Each pupil studies ten I/GCSEs, comprised of seven core subjects (Biology, Chemistry, Physics, English Language, English Literature, Mathematics and their first choice Modern Language), and three option subjects.
 These will be taken from those subjects they have previously been given the choice to opt from, with the additional option of Ancient History.
 Fourth and Fifth Year boys will have a three period Sports’ afternoon.